Facts don’t care about your feelings.

 Consistent Roman Catholicism

-Perhaps the real issue underneath Walsh’s denial of predestination is that Walsh does not have a high view of Scripture.
+Perhaps the real issue underneath the way Walsh argues against predestination is that Walsh does not have a high view of Scripture.
 I have always attested to the fact that the most serious issue of the Protestant reformation was the issue of authority, sola scriptura.
 That was more fundamental than even justification, because we need the correct authority at the start before we can move on to defining justification.
 And this is truly the heart of Walsh’s objection.

 Rome continues today to deny the sufficiency of Scripture.
-Rome then officially allows for external authorities outside of Scripture to mandate dogma and direct interpretive flow.
-Thus, at the end of the day, Walsh’s dismissal of biblical texts should be expected.
+Rome has external authorities outside of Scripture to mandate dogma and direct interpretive flow.
+At the end of the day, Walsh’s dismissal of biblical texts should be expected.
 They are not his ultimate authority anyway.

 Quote The Bible